Klasnov/gt_v2/README.md

 ## Integration Mechanisms in GT-V2

-GT-V2 introduces three integration mechanisms for combining self-attention and cross-attention in the transformer layers.
+GT-V2 introduces three integration mechanisms for combining self-attention and cross-attention.

 1. **Weighted integration:** Uses a fixed weight $\alpha$ to balance self-attention and cross-attention.